 - 5. Select Next when you've completed the adjustments. - 6.
-Fine tune the settings for the CASPASE vs. VIABILITY plot, if necessary. - Adjust the Viability slider to place all populations (live, caspase[+], and dead) on scale. - Adjust the quadrant markers.
+Fine tune the CASPASE-3/7 vs VIABILITY plot, if necessary. - Adjust the Viability slider to place all populations (live, apoptotic and dead) on scale. - Adjust the quadrant markers.
 You can move the marker intersection in any direction, as well as adjust the angle of each line.
 To move the markers as they are, touch the open circle at the intersection and drag the markers to make large changes, or touch the arrow buttons below the plot to make small changes.
 To adjust the angle of either line, touch the solid circle and drag in an arc, or touch the arrow buttons below the plot.